-- Deposits and loan claims include all deposits the IFs have placed in other institutions, in particular in banks.
+- Deposits and loan claims include all deposits the IFs have made with other institutions, in particular with banks.
 These may be very liquid deposits representing the cash position of IFs, or deposits with longer maturities.
-The claims resulting from cash paid out in exchange for securities in reverse repo operations are also considered as a deposit and loan claim.
-This category includes any loans that the IFs may have granted or purchased from the secondary market. - Securities other than shares include IFs' holdings of all negotiable debt securities, such as government and corporate bonds, treasury and local authority bills, commercial paper and certificates of deposit.
+The claims resulting from cash paid out in exchange for securities in reverse repo operations are also considered as deposits and loan claims.
+This category includes any loans that the IFs may have granted or purchased from the secondary market. - Debt securities include IFs' holdings of all negotiable debt securities, such as government and corporate bonds, treasury and local authority bills, commercial paper and certificates of deposit. - Shares and other equity include IFs' holdings of all shares and other equity, with the exception of investment fund shares/units (included separately in the next asset category). - Investment fund shares/units include IFs' holdings of shares/units issued by other IFs.
+This is the primary asset class of the so-called funds of funds, i.e. those IFs investing in shares/units issued by other IFs. - Non-financial assets include IFs' holdings of all non-financial assets, such as real estate and commodities.

-6 http://www.ecb.europa.eu/pub/pdf/other/manualinvestmentfundstatistics200905en.pdf

-- Shares and other equity include IFs' holdings of all shares and other equity, with the exception of investment fund shares/units (included separately in the next asset category). - Investment fund shares/units include IFs' holdings of shares/units issued by other IFs.
-This is the primary asset class of the so-called funds of funds, i.e. those IFs investing in shares/units issued by other IFs. - Non-financial assets include IFs' holdings of all non-financial assets, such as real estate and commodities. - Remaining (or "other") assets is a residual category and includes all assets which are not classified in one of the other categories listed above.
-In particular, interest accrued, but not yet paid, on the deposits and loan claims, as well as financial derivatives with a positive market value are included in this category.
+Other assets is a residual category and includes all assets which are not classified in one of the other categories listed above.
+In particular, interest accrued but not yet paid on the deposits and loan claims, as well as financial derivatives with a positive market value, are included in this category.